Mirko Alilović

-Mirko Alilović (born 15 September 1985) is a Croatian handball goalkeeper for SC Pick Szeged.
+Mirko Alilović (born 15 September 1985) is a Croatian handball goalkeeper for Wisła Płock.

 He won the silver medals both, on the World Championship (2009) and the European Championship (2008, 2010), and a bronze at the 2012 Summer Olympics.

 He was named the best athlete from Ljubuški, Bosnia and Herzegovina in 2007.
 He was capped 4 times for Bosnia and Herzegovina men's national handball team.